phiamo/MopaBootstrapBundle/Resources/doc/3-form-extension-templates.md

 Form Legends
 ------------

-Every Form component representing a Form not a Field (e.g. subforms, widgets of type date beeing expanded, etc) has now a attribute called show_legend which controls wether the "form legend" is shown or not.
+Every Form component representing a Form, not a Field, (e.g. subforms, widgets of type date beeing expanded, etc) has now a attribute called show_legend which controls wether the "form legend" is shown or not.

 This can be controlled globally by adapting your config.yml: